 FUNDING AREAS: Film, music, theater, human services, arts for public good

 IP TAKE: Empathy is at the heart of this funder’s giving.
 Nonprofit programs that show empathy to Chicago’s disadvantaged groups that need it most catch Ebert’s attention.

-PROFILE: The Roger and Chaz Ebert Foundation was established in 2004 by the late film critic and his wife, Chaz.
+PROFILE: Established in 2004, the Roger and Chaz Ebert Foundation is the foundation of the late film critic and his wife, Chaz.
 Roger Ebert became well known for his film reviews in the Chicago Sun-Times and as a co-host of “Siskel and Ebert at the Movies” and “Sneak Previews.”
 He also wrote over a dozen books during his lifetime, won a Pulitzer Prize, and has a star on the Hollywood Walk of Fame.
 Grantmaking supports film, music, theater, human services, and arts for public good.

 It does not appear to accept unsolicited applications or provide a clear way to get in touch about grants or general questions.
 However, the phone number for the Chicago-based foundation is 312-321-9700.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).